Stay Safe During a Power Outage

 In an outage situation, addressing hazardous situations such as downed wires is priority, as we work on restoring as many customers as we can, as safely and quickly as possible.
 We also prioritize repairs that restore service to critical facilities such as hospitals, water pumping stations, and police and fire departments.

 Whenever you experience an outage, please report it by calling 888-DIAL-PNM, or in the Outage Center here on our website.
+You can also text #OUT to 78766.
+To register for texts with PNM, text #REG to 78766.
+Message and data rates may apply.

 FAQs: Power Outages